indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The following are the basic steps to take when filing a class-action lawsuit in Indiana:

-• The legal advisor of the plaintiffs will complete and submit a complaint to the court.
+• The legal advisors of the plaintiffs are expected to complete and submit a complaint to the court.

-• A class certification will be required from all the involved plaintiffs.
+• A class certification is usually required from all the involved plaintiffs.
 Deciding to join the class action means the members no longer have the right to file a single-party action against the accused.
-For the class certification, the plaintiffs will have to meet certain requirements.
-This includes (1) The number of the plaintiffs, (2) The commonality & legality of the claim (3) The lead plaintiffs or representatives should protect the interests of the entire group.
+For the class certification, the plaintiffs are expected to meet certain requirements.
+This typically includes (1) the number of the plaintiffs, (2) the commonality & legality of the claim (3) the lead plaintiffs or representatives should protect the interests of the entire group.

-• After the certification of the class is complete, then the process of litigation begins.
-After the discovery and pretrial motions, both parties will begin settlement negotiations.
-The settlement will be shared among the plaintiffs and representatives.
+• After the class is certified, the litigation process begins.
+Following the discovery and pretrial motions, both parties usually start settlement negotiations.
+The settlement may then be shared among the plaintiffs and representatives.

 Is a Class Action Better Than a Single Party Suit?

 Yes, class action lawsuits are more successful in Indiana than private suits.
 However, both have their advantages and disadvantages.
-One major disadvantage in class action lawsuits is, not all the plaintiffs have a say over the situation.
-The lead plaintiffs and the representatives are the ones that make most of the decisions.
+One significant disadvantage of class action lawsuits is that not all the plaintiffs have a say over the situation.
+The lead plaintiffs and the representatives are the ones who make most of the decisions.
 However, below are some of the advantages of class action lawsuits:

 • Cheaper to Litigate

-• The odds for financial recovery is higher
+• The odds for financial recovery are higher

 • Litigation opportunity for everyone